 Immediately following the procedure, the treated area will appear brighter, darker and bolder.
 This is the initial healing process and it can last up to a week or a little longer.
 During the second week, you can expect some flaking of the skin.

 It is very important not to pick or peel at the flaky skin as you need to allow the dry skin to come off naturally on its own to prevent premature pigment loss.

 The flaking period varies from person to person.

-Generally, all dry skin are shed approximately by the end of the second week.
-Once the flaky skin have fallen off, the treated area will appear softer and lighter.
-The complete healing process takes about four weeks at which time the true colour and density of the treated area are clearly revealed.
+Generally, all dry skin is shed by approximately the end of the second week.
+Once the flaky skin has fallen off, the treated area will appear softer and lighter.
+The complete healing process takes about four weeks at which time the true colour and density of the treated area is clearly revealed.

 During the follow-up visit, adjustments can be made.

 HEALING PROCESS STAGE 1: FIRST TWO WEEKS

 Immediately after your procedure, the healing process begins.
 You may initially experience redness, skin sensitivity, and possibly some minor swelling.

 4-7 days for eyebrows, 7-10 days for eyeliner, 3 days for lips,

-the area and top layer starts to flaking off.
+the area and top layer starts flaking off.
 When the flakes peel off during the first days, these zones will look really faint and during next 2 weeks the Permanent Makeup will look brighter.

 *Do not touch the healing pigmented area with your fingers, they may have bacteria on them and may lead to infection.